iter8-tools/iter8/content/tutorials/canary-openshift.md

 ---
-menuTitle: Canary Testing
+menuTitle: Canary Testing - OpenShift
 title: Canary Testing
-weight: 20
+weight: 21
-summary: Learn how to perform a canary release
+summary: Learn how to perform a canary release on Red Hat OpenShift
 ---

 This tutorial shows how iter8 can be used to perform a canary release by gradually shifting traffic from one version of a microservice to another while evaluating the behavior of the new version.
 Traffic is fully shifted only if the behavior of the candidate version meets specified acceptance criteria.

 {{% notice info %}}
-This tutorial has been specialized for Red Hat OpenShift [here]({{< ref "canary-openshift" >}}).
+This tutorial is for use with Red Hat OpenShift.
+The corresponding tutorial for plain Kubernetes is [here]({{< ref "canary" >}}).
 {{% /notice %}}

 This tutorial has six steps, which are meant to be tried in order.